-- (1) Historically, the construction costs and related debt associated with model homes which are owned and leased to us by others that we use to market our communities were not included in our balance sheet.
-See "- Recent Developments Other recent events Accounting Treatment of Model Home Leases; Internal Controls." - (2) 2001 includes a \$383 loss related to the net effect of early extinguishments of long-term debt.
-Previously this amount, net of the tax effect of \$149, was reported as an extraordinary item.
-We have reclassified this loss as general and administrative expense and income tax benefit, respectively, to conform with the requirements of SFAS 145, which was effective for fiscal years beginning after May 15, 2002. - (3) EBITDA represents net earnings before interest expense, interest amortized to cost of sales, income taxes, depreciation and amortization.
+(1) Historically, the construction costs and related debt associated with model homes which are owned and leased to us by others that we use to market our communities were not included in our balance sheet.
+See "- Recent Developments - Other recent events - Accounting Treatment of Model Home Leases; Internal Controls."

+(3) EBITDA represents net earnings before interest expense, interest amortized to cost of sales, income taxes, depreciation and amortization.
 EBITDA is a non-GAAP financial measure.
-A non-GAAP financial measure is a numerical measure of a registrant's historical or future financial performance, financial position or cash flows that excludes amounts, or is subject to adjustments that have the effect of excluding amounts, that are included in the most directly comparable measure calculated and presented in accordance with GAAP in the statement of earnings, balance sheet, or statement of cash flows (or equivalent statements) of the issuer; or includes amounts, or is subject to adjustments that have the effect of including amounts, that are excluded from the most directly comparable measure so calculated and presented.
+A non-GAAP financial measure is a numerical measure of a registrant's historical or future financial performance, financial position or cash flows that excludes amounts, or is subject to adjustments that have the effect of excluding amounts, that are included in the most directly comparable measure calculated and presented in accordance with GAAP in the statement of earnings, balance sheet, or statement of cash flows (or equivalent statements) of the issuer; or includes amounts, or is subject to adjustments that have the effect of from the most directly comparable measure so calculated and presented.
 In this regard, GAAP refers to generally accepted accounting principles in the United States.
 We have provided below a reconciliation of this non-GAAP financial measure to the most directly comparable GAAP measure.